-This could be a friend who is also interested in having this kind of commitment to helping hold each other accountable or it could be a mentor.
+This could be a friend who is also interested in having this kind of commitment to help hold each other accountable, or it could be a mentor.

 6 – Give Yourself a Gift Every Night

-Sounds excessive, I know, but this is how I think of prepping my things for the following day.
+I know it sounds excessive, but this is how I think of prepping my things for the following day.
 It is such a great way to start the day with things organized and ready for you in the morning.